 2018 ‘The Ambivalent Model Minority: Japanese-Canadians and Canadian Multiculturalism’.
 OMNES: The Journal of Multicultural Society, 9:1 (31 July), pp. 1-29

-This paper synthesizes the development of Canadian multiculturalism and its effect on Japanese-Canadians.
+This paper synthesises the development of Canadian multiculturalism and its effect on Japanese-Canadians.
 It argues that although Japanese-Canadians are showcased as a model minority in modern multicultural Canada, their key representative voices exhibit an ambivalent attitude towards multiculturalism.
 Since the 1960s, Japanese-Canadians have been featured as a model minority due to their high levels of education, professional success, integration, and English language proficiency.
 However, using the documentary film One big hapa family and an interview with its director Jeff Chiba Stearns, along with other works by Japanese-Canadian cultural producers, we can see that they exhibit a vacillating attitude towards multiculturalism.
 Applying discourse analysis through a postcolonial theory lens combined with Will Kymlicka’s “The Three Lives of Multiculturalism,” I demonstrate how historical trauma distorts the effect of multiculturalism on Japanese-Canadians.
 Although they may now be viewed by the white majority as a model minority, their history of suffering racism in Canada and previous labelling as yellow peril causes a caution towards representations of them by government, media, and society.
 The study shows the importance when administering Canadian multiculturalism of considering immigrant identity and voice, political and social conditions in the past, and political economy in the present.

 2017 ‘Rooted-transnationalism and the Representational Function of Food in Hiromi Goto’s “Chorus of Mushrooms”’.
 Contemporary Japan, 29:2 (7 July), pp. 132-147